© Everyman Media

 Good governance provides a framework that allows the right decisions to be taken by the right people at the right time.
 As the Company grows over the medium to long term, the Board is targeting full compliance with the QCA code.

-The Board is primarily responsible for enhancing shareholder’s interests.
+The Board is primarily responsible for enhancing shareholder’s interests over the medium to long-term.
 It does this by:

 Day-to-day management is devolved to the Executive Directors, who are charged with consulting the Board on all significant financial and operational matters.
 The Board meets at least ten times a year to review, formulate and approve the Company’s strategy, budgets, corporate actions and oversee the Company’s progress towards its goals.
 All directors are encouraged to challenge and to bring independent judgement to bear on all matters, both strategic and operational.